Music of the United Kingdom (1960s): British Invasion

 The British Invasion is a term used mainly in the United States to describe the large number of rock and roll, beat and pop performers from the United Kingdom who became popular in the U.S. from 1964 to 1966.
-After first running a story on 10 December 1963, CBS Evening News with Walter Cronkite on 7 February 1964 ran a story about The Beatles' United States arrival in which the correspondent said "The British Invasion this time goes by the code name Beatlemania".
+After first running a story on 10 December 1963, CBS Evening News with Walter Cronkite on 7 February 1964 ran a story about the Beatles' United States arrival in which the correspondent said "The British Invasion this time goes by the code name Beatlemania".
 A few days later they appeared on The Ed Sullivan Show.
-Seventy five percent of Americans watching television that night viewed their appearance thus "launching" the invasion with a massive wave of chart success that would continue until they broke up in 1970.
+Seventy five per cent of Americans watching television that night viewed their appearance thus "launching" the invasion with a massive wave of chart success that would continue until they broke up in 1970.
 On 4 April 1964, the Beatles held the top five positions on the Billboard Hot 100 singles chart, the only time to date that any act has accomplished this feat.
-The Dave Clark Five followed the Beatles the very next week on the Ed Sullivan show, and appeared on the Sullivan show more than any other British band, 18 times.
-During the next two years, The Dave Clark Five, The Animals, Petula Clark, Manfred Mann, Peter and Gordon, Freddie and the Dreamers, Wayne Fontana and the Mindbenders, Herman's Hermits, The Rolling Stones (had 8 #1 Billboard Hot 100 hits in the 1960s and 1970s), The Troggs, and Donovan would have one or more number one singles.
+The Dave Clark Five followed the Beatles the very next week on The Ed Sullivan Show, and appeared on the Sullivan show more than any other British band, 18 times.
+During the next two years, the Dave Clark Five, the Animals, Petula Clark, Manfred Mann, Peter and Gordon, Freddie and the Dreamers, Wayne Fontana and the Mindbenders, Herman's Hermits, the Rolling Stones (had 8 #1 Billboard Hot 100 hits in the 1960s and 1970s), the Troggs, and Donovan would have one or more number one singles.

-Other acts that were part of the invasion included The Who, and The Kinks.
+Other acts that were part of the invasion included the Who, and the Kinks.
 British Invasion acts influenced fashion, haircuts and manners of the 1960s of what was to be known as The Counterculture.
 In particular the Beatles movie A Hard Day's Night and fashions from Carnaby Street led American media to proclaim England as the centre of the music and fashion world.
 The success of British acts of the time caused American garage rock bands subsequently to change their sound and style.
 The influence continued on subsequent groups such as Big Star, Sparks and Todd Rundgren amongst others.
 The emergence of relatively homogeneous worldwide rock music styles about 1967 marked the end of the "invasion".